tcondit/consulting-by-10-30-2017/portfolio/dialogues-part-I.md

 ### Act I

-*[Mercutio and Capulet enter, stage right]*
+*[Mercutio and Tybalt enter, stage right]*

 Mercutio: A question.
 What's the simplest thing that produces value?

-Capulet: Assuming you've got something to build, a build stack.
+Tybalt: Assuming you've got something to build, a build stack.

 **M:** Okay, let's start there.